Help us fight TB

-Tuberculosis (TB) is a bacterial infection caused by a bacterium Mycobacterium Tuberculosis also known as Koch’s bacillus.
-It spreads through the lymph nodes and bloodstream to any organ in the body but it's usually found in the lungs.
+Tuberculosis (TB) is a bacterial infection caused by the bacterium Mycobacterium Tuberculosis also known as Koch’s bacillus.
+It spreads through the lymph nodes and bloodstream to any organ in the body, but it's usually found in the lungs.
 Other areas affected, include the spine, brain and kidneys.

 How is TB spread?

 TB is a highly infectious disease that spreads through the air when a person with TB coughs, sneezes, speaks

 , or sings.
 Although the TB bacteria can live in your body without developing symptoms, if it’s not treated properly, TB can be fatal.

 TB progresses from latent TB infection into the disease TB.
 People with latent TB infection don’t feel sick immediately because their bodies can fight the bacteria to stop them from growing.
 Only once the TB bacteria become active in your body, your immune system begins to weaken.

 What are the symptoms?

 The most common symptom of TB is a persistent cough that lasts more than two weeks.
 Other symptoms include:

 - Discoloured or bloody sputum (mucus coughed up from the lungs).

 - Pain in the chest while breathing or coughing.